wjbryant/Knockout.Extensions/README.md

 Knockout Extensions
 ===================

-This project contains a number of useful extensions to the excellent javascript library that is [Knockout JS](http://knockoutjs.com)
+This project contains a number of useful extensions and databindings for the [Knockout JS](http://knockoutjs.com) javascript library.

 ## Supported Extensions ##